jeremiahmao/toddler-ai/README.md

 - **Avoiding local minima**: Random initialization often gets stuck; starting from a competent policy means PPO optimizes in a good region
 - **Complementary strengths**: IL copies behavior but can't improve beyond demos; PPO optimizes for reward but needs good exploration.
 Combined: IL provides exploration, PPO provides optimization

+**When to use IL vs PPO:**
+- **New action types**: Use IL first when introducing new actions (e.g., "toggle" for doors, "pickup" for objects).
+PPO struggles to discover rare action sequences from random exploration.
+- **Expanding capabilities**: Once core actions are learned via IL, PPO can naturally expand to variations and harder instances of the same task type.
+- **Hardware considerations**: IL requires storing and sampling from demonstration buffers, which can be memory-intensive for large environments.
+PPO uses on-policy experience and may be more hardware-efficient in such cases.

 ```bash
 uv run python scripts/train_rl.py \
     --env BabyAI-GoToRedBallGrey-v0 \